Yatja/Gym-OOP-Project/README.md

 # Gym-OOP-Project
 This project created by 1 year student of computer science.
-(JAVA)
+Language:Java
+Topic:Gym